Windrose Storage Guide: How to Stop Leaving Good Loot Behind

 Upgrading Your Personal Inventory

 You cannot just buy a bigger backpack from a vendor early on.
 You have to craft your own storage expansions, and the game gates these upgrades behind specific crafting station levels.
+Each new zone you discover typically unlocks a new bag with a higher slot capacity.

 Crafting the Torn Sailcloth Bag